fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 The code on `line 10` will print `'Hello'` three times, and return `nil`.
 The reason `nil` is returned is that Ruby has an implicit return on the last line of code within a method.
 This is the `break if i == 0` expression, which returns `nil`.

-*What does the following code return?
+*5) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?*
 ```
 def​ ​greetings​(str)
   puts str